Interactive Plot Viewer

 - The maximum file size is 500KB.

-You can check if your file works and how it will look online using the Interactive Plots Authoring Tool.
-Please pay extra attention to how special characters are displaying and double check that you remembered to mention the units (between brackets).
+You can check if your file works and how it will look online using the Interactive Plots Preview Tool.
+Please double check that you mention the units (between brackets).

 Upload your file together with your article via the submission system, in the “Supplementary materials” section.
 Important: To ensure we can distinguish your file from a regular data file, please be sure to select the option “Interactive Plots”.